ludovicchabant/vim-gutentags/README.md

   project, it should start indexing it automatically, just like in Sublime Text or Visual Studio or any other IDE.

-I hope Autotags will bring you as much closure as me regarding tag files.
+I hope Gutentags will bring you as much closure as me regarding tag files.
 I know I don't want to have to think about it, and probably neither do you.